bjelline/aoc-with-ruby-and-tests/README.md

 Code is in `01/solution_spec.rb` to `25/solution_spec.rb`

+## Setup (once)

+Edit Rakefile line 8: set the correct year

+Log into your account on https://adventofcode.com/ and read out the session-cookie  (using the developer tools in your webbrowser. e.g. tab web-storage in Firefox developer tools)

+create a file `.env` in the main folder:

+    AOC_SESSION_KEY=12345verylongstring12345

+## Setup (daily)

 To set up for today, run two commands in the terminal:

     rake next          # sets up everything for today